-Armstrong Siddeley Motor Cars in the 1920's
+Armstrong Siddeley Motor Cars of the 1920s

 Deliveries were to begin in August 1919 which coincided with the opening of offices and a showroom at 10, Old Bond Street, London.
-This flagship car was joined in 1921 by an 18hp six cylinder car and in 1923 a 14hp four cylinder car was introduced.
+This flagship car was joined in 1921 by an 18hp six-cylinder car and in 1923 a 14hp four-cylinder car was introduced.

 This latter car continued through seven years with several body options and even fared well against mass produced cars of the period.
 While development and improvements were made to these cars there was a completely new 15HP car introduced in October 1927.
 This took the range into the 1930s along with a 12HP car, both of these cars having side valve engines.
 This followed the then current trend and was unusual for Armstrong Siddeley, a return to overhead valves soon followed.